3 Terms | 1 Year Full-Time

 SCU’s Academic Advisory Board is composed of senior university academics, industry leaders, and content experts from around the world focused on continually improving the SCU Ayurveda Medicine programs.
 Academic Advisory Board associates volunteer their time and are an appreciated and valuable resource to the program and university.

-This program is a National Ayurvedic Medicine Accreditation Council (NAMAC) recognized Ayurvedic Practitioner program.
-SCU is the first ayurvedic program in the U.S. to receive NAMAC’s Candidacy for Accreditation status.
-All programs historically having NAMA recognition, something SCU has had since 2013, are eligible to advance to the new candidacy status with NAMAC.
-The new requirements from NAMAC do not impact current or future students’ ability to sit for the NAMACB Certification Exams.
-NAMAC provides oversight over all recognized professional Ayurvedic educational programs.
-NAMAC recognition status indicates that programs administer an approved course of study, thus ensuring well-trained professionals, and providing greater transparency for consumers and the general public.
+This program is an Ayurvedic Accreditation Commission (AAC), formerly the National Ayurvedic Medicine Accreditation Council (NAMAC), recognized Ayurvedic Health Counselor program.
+SCU is the first ayurvedic program in the U.S. to receive AAC’s Candidacy for Accreditation status.
+The Ayurvedic Wellness Educator Program is recognized by the Ayurvedic Accreditation Commission (AAC) and has also been awarded Candidate for Accreditation status.
+The AAC is a programmatic accrediting agency for clinically focused Ayurvedic medical programs.
+AAC recognition status indicates that the program administer an approved course of study, thus ensuring well-trained professionals.
 Graduates of this program qualify to sit for NAMACB Certification Exams.
-For more information on NAMAC program recognition, please visit NAMAC Recognized Programs.
+For more information on AAC program recognition, please visit AAC Recognized Programs.

 Graduates are eligible to sit for the National Ayurvedic Medical Association Certification Board’s (NAMACB ) Ayurvedic Health Counselor Certification Exam and are eligible to continue their education in the Ayurvedic Practitioner Certificate (Level II) program.
 Upon completion of the Ayurveda Wellness Educator and Practitioner programs, SCU students qualify for NAMACB3 certification meaning the candidate has demonstrated the entry-level competencies for his/her category of practice by completing a NAMA-approved course of study and passing a rigorous certification exam and is engaged in ongoing training as a professional through continuing education and other activities.